The Agent Web Looks a Lot Like 1995

 If you are a practitioner

 We need you.
-You are a developer, a site owner, an accessibility advocate, an agent builder, a platform engineer, a standards-minded person with opinions about how machines should read pages.
+You're a developer, a site owner, an accessibility advocate, an agent builder, a platform engineer, a standards-minded person with opinions about how machines should read pages.
 You have watched the 1995 pattern happen before and you know how it ends if nobody pulls on the other rope.

 Start at tg.community.
 The Stream review process is linked from there.